experimatt/omg-react/README.md

       * i.e. `REACT_APP_GOOGLE_MAPS_API_KEY={KEY_GOES_HERE}`
   5. Run `yarn start` to spin up the app (http://localhost:3000)

+## Deploying

+This app is currently deployed to a Heroku free tier.
+It is accessible at http://omgtransit.herokuapp.com/.

+To deploy, you'll need to be granted access to Heroku.

+Once you have access, add heroku as a remote: `heroku git:remote -a omgtransit`.

+To push the latest changes from master to heroku: `git push heroku master`.

 ## About this application

 ### Stop Data